What we know about missing Titanic tourist submarine

 Now, more than two days on, the five-person pod is nowhere to be found.

-In a press conference on Monday afternoon, Rear Admiral John Mauger, commander of the First US Coast Guard District, reassured the public that a search and rescue operation was under way to do everything possible to find the missing vessel.
+In a press conference on Tuesday afternoon, US Coast Guard Captain Jamie Frederick assured that authorities are doing everything possible to locate the missing vessel as the search intensified with more technology.

-“We are doing everything that we can do to make sure that we can locate and rescue those onboard,” Mr Mauger said.
+Mr Frederick confirmed that the vessel has “40 to 41 hours” of oxygen supply left, meaning it is expected to run out by 5.30am ET (10.30am GMT) on Thursday.

+He also acknowledged that officials do not know if crews will be able to rescue the sub even if they do manage to find it before the oxygen runs out.

 What happened?